 Medicare covers 80% of the costs of oxygen equipment rental after a person has met the yearly deductible.

-If someone prefers to purchase a portable oxygen concentrator, Medicare will help pay for the supplies that the person needs to use alongside the machine.
-The cost may be a flat monthly rate, or it may be based on use.
+If someone wishes to purchase a portable oxygen concentrator, Medicare will help pay for the supplies that the person needs to use alongside the machine.
+The cost may be either a flat monthly rate or based on use.

 The price of a new home oxygen concentrator depends on several factors and ranges from